stephaneVercouillieBMID/slate/index_svc.html.md

 ## Login

 **itsme® Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) (BMID) to allow End-Users to login securely to your application.
-More specifically, the login service allows you to deleg
+More specifically, the login service allows you to deleget the

 itsme(r) Login uses pairwise user identifier, meaning each Partner will have a unique *User Code* for the same User.
 Doing so, nobody except BMID can link one given *User Code* of Partner to a specific User identity.